 Transfer of Equity Conveyancing - Bank of Scotland Panel Requirements

-This page was fashioned to help E&W property lawyers carrying out Transfer of Equity conveyancing who are on the Bank of Scotland conveyancing panel.
-It is not intended as an alternative to reviewing Bank of Scotland Part-2 instructions
+The content on this web-page was created to assist E&W property lawyers conducting Transfer of Equity conveyancing who are on the Bank of Scotland solicitor panel.
+It is not intended as an alternative to reviewing the CML handbook requirements for Bank of Scotland

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Bank of Scotland require, the deed of covenant on their behalf.
 See below to see if Bank of Scotland have standard forms of transfer and deed of covenant